-Content Sheet 10-6: Summary
+10-6: Summary

-Summary EQA is a system for objectively checking the laboratory's performance using an external agency or facility.
+Summary

+EQA is a system for objectively checking the laboratory's performance using an external agency or facility.
 All laboratories should participate in an EQA process for all tests performed, whenever possible.
 Accredited laboratories are required to participate in EQA.

-There are several methods for conducting EQA; traditional proficiency testing is available for many tests, is cost-effective, and provides useful information.
-When proficiency testing is not practical or does not provide enough information, other methods should be employed.
+There are several methods for conducting EQA.
+Traditional PT is available for many tests, is cost-effective and provides useful information.
+When PT is not practical or does not provide enough information, other methods should be employed.

-There must be no difference in the treatment of a proficiency testing sample and a patient sample.
+There must be no difference in the treatment of a PT sample and a patient sample.
 The normal testing methods must be followed and the procedure must involve personnel who routinely perform the testing.